Like other people, developers appreciate when something works well, looks good, is easy to use, is reliable, and saves them time.

 We’ve just updated our developer onboarding experience to help you get up and running with TinyMCE in 5 minutes.

-If you're not already familiar with TinyMCE, read more about our open source WYSIWYG editor.
+Also, read more about open source WYSIWYG editors.

 Send us a message and let us know what you think, or join the conversation over at @joinTiny on Twitter.
 We’d love to hear from you!